Neyan20/Prog3-UML/README.md

 to-do:

 - find bugs and implement fixes
-- add javadoc comments (see game and savemanager)
+- add javadoc comments (see game.java)
 - other deliverables:
 - test script pdf (see format in mco specs)
 - video demo (see script in announcements tab)